 The Buck Lake Boatilla

 Every year, the Buck Lake community raises money to send children to Easter Seals Camp Merrywood.
-The primary fund raising event is the annual boatilla.
+For 15 years, from 2005 to 2019, the primary fund raising event was the annual boatilla.

 Volunteer canvassers usually collect donations from their neighbours to support Camp Merrywood.
 Donations can also be made at the camp ground following the Boatilla or on line at the Easter Seals Donation Page.